8200383/ethereum-chain-analysis-and-data-warehouse-design/README.md

 - [ ] Transactions with the highest gas fee over the last 24 hours?

 ## 2. Fact and Dimensional Tables
-The fact and dimension star schema for the Ethereum Chain Analysis and Data Warehouse Design consists of the following dimensions and facts:
+The star schema for the Ethereum Chain Analysis and Data Warehouse Design consists of the following dimensions and facts:

 | **Facts**           | **Description**                                                                                                                                |
 |--------------------------|--------------------------------------------------------------------------------------------------------|